A forest in the heart of our neighborhood

 It may not be the most visited part of the park, but it is among the most valuable.

-DC International School is planning a new sports facility on Fort Stevens Park, and the proposed site includes the forested area of the park.
+DC International School is planning a new sports and community facility on Fort Stevens Park that would be sited in the forested area — or, as a second option, on the park's existing playground and splash pad.

 Every year, the trees of the Fort Stevens Forest Patch: